-In accordance with IAS 39:
+In accordance with IAS 39 Financial Instruments: Recognition and Measurement:

-- A. The Consolidated Company shall not reclassify a derivative out of the fair value through profit or loss category while it is held or issued. - B. The Consolidated Company shall not reclassify any financial instrument out of the fair value through profit or loss category if upon initial recognition it was designated by the entity as at fair value through profit or loss. - C. The Consolidated Company shall not reclassify any financial instrument into the fair value through profit or loss category after initial recognition. - D. If, as a result of a change in intention or ability, it is no longer appropriate to classify an investment as held to maturity, it shall be reclassified as available for sale and remeasured at fair value, and the difference between its carrying amount and fair value shall be recognized in other comprehensive income. - E. If, during the current financial year or during the two preceding financial year, there have been sales or reclassification of more than an insignificant amount of held-to-maturity investments, any remaining held-to-maturity investments shall be reclassified as available for sale.
+- (A) The Consolidated Company shall not reclassify a derivative out of the fair value through profit or loss category while it is held or issued. - (B) The Consolidated Company shall not reclassify any financial instrument out of the fair value through profit or loss category if upon initial recognition it was designated by the Consolidated Company as at fair value through profit or loss. - (C) The Consolidated Company shall not reclassify any financial instrument into the fair value through profit or loss category after initial recognition. - (D) If, as a result of a change in intention or ability, it is no longer appropriate to classify an investment as held to maturity, it shall be reclassified as available for sale and remeasured at fair value, and the difference between its carrying amount and fair value shall be recognized in other comprehensive income. - (E) If, during the current financial year or during the two preceding financial years, there have been sales or reclassification of more than an insignificant amount of held-to-maturity investments, any remaining held-to-maturity investments shall be reclassified as available for sale. - D. Offsetting of financial instruments